jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Korred.md

 RacialMods:
 Languages: Common, Sylvan
 SQ: stone stride
+SpecialAbilities:
+  Animated Hair (Su): >
-SpecialAbilities: Animated Hair (Su) A korred's hair is constantly writhing and twitching.
+    A korred's hair is constantly writhing and twitching.
 As a free action, a korred can cause its long hair to reach out and interfere with adjacent creatures- tugging at clothes and weapons, tangling feet and arms, tickling, and generally making a nuisance of itself.
 The korred can select which adjacent targets are affected by its animated hair.
 These targets must make a successful DC 16 Reflex save each round to avoid becoming entangled for 1 round.
 The save DC is Dexterity-based.
+  Stone Stride (Su): >
-Stone Stride (Su) This ability works like tree stride, except it requires loose boulders at least as large as the korred, and only has a range of 30 feet.
+    This ability works like tree stride, except it requires loose boulders at least as large as the korred, and only has a range of 30 feet.
 The korred can use this ability once per round as a standard action.
+  Stunning Laugh (Su): >
-Stunning Laugh (Su) Three times per day as a standard action, a korred can unleash a strange laugh that stuns all creatures within a 30-foot burst for 1d2 rounds (Fortitude DC 14 negates).
+    Three times per day as a standard action, a korred can unleash a strange laugh that stuns all creatures within a 30-foot burst for 1d2 rounds (Fortitude DC 14 negates).
 This is a sonic, mind-affecting effect.
 Fey are immune to this ability.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: